Andrettin/Wyrmsun/readme.txt

 - Persistent heroes, Stonelords and Gryphon Riders now have an inventory in which they can carry items (such as potions).
 Other units can still use potions by right-clicking on them, but they can't carry them around.
 Items are saved for persistent heroes.
 - Added weapon and shield items.
 These can be equipped by right-clicking, and will replace the bonuses of the weapon/shield technologies with those of the item.
 - Added equippable boot items.
-- Added equippable rings items (ring icon graphics by Vladislav "iDreamRunner").
+- Added equippable rings items (ring icon graphics by Vladislav "iDreamRunner"); each hero can equip two of them.
 - AI units now have a chance to drop items.
 - Dropped items now have a chance of having a magic prefix or suffix, as well as a chance of being a unique item (the probability of getting a magic or unique item from a building is doubled).
 - Added Brimir (unique broad sword).